vrgadam/vrgadam.github.io/usability/docs/index.md

 ![Lined header](img/header-lined.png)

-> Note: Only one line of text can be displayed, so either *Header text* or the Outfit Maker is shown, but needs to be set explicitly: if the logo should be shown, disable *Header text* and vice versa.
+> With the lined header style only one line of text can be displayed, so either *Header text* or the Outfit Maker is shown, but needs to be set explicitly: if the logo should be shown, disable *Header text* and vice versa.

 **Variant 2** - Doesn't have separator lines, section header is aligned to the center: